sao16b/4n6/_posts/2024-03-27-MVS_CTF_2023_iOS_Writeup.md

 ![Marché Atwater](/assets/img/2024-03-27/4_3.png){: width="600" }

-### 5. Staying stylish! - What color shirt did the user chose to put their snapchat bitmoji in?
+### 5. Staying stylish!

+**Prompt**: What color shirt did the user chose to put their snapchat bitmoji in?

 On this phone, Snapchat user data is stored in `/private/var/mobile/Containers/Data/Application/A5579AA5-A9D6-48BA-B937-4BFF7742ED88`{: .filepath}.
-In this folder, `Library/Caches/SCCache/com.pinterest.PINDiskCache.snapcodeData`{: .filepath} is reputed to contain cached Snapchat images, and sure enough, there's an interesting file named `qr-add%2F780e51cecf2a174138080341e5a3147f`{: .filepath} that contains JSON data, with a field imageData corresponding to a base64ish string.
+In `Library/Caches/SCCache/com.pinterest.PINDiskCache.snapcodeData`{: .filepath} there's an interesting file named `qr-add%2F780e51cecf2a174138080341e5a3147f`{: .filepath} that contains JSON data, with a field `imageData`{: .filepath} corresponding to a base64ish string.

 ![Snapchat Cached Image File](/assets/img/2024-03-27/5_1.png){: width="700" }